 Even if your roof leaks on rare occasions, you should still make sure it doesn’t run into a major problem.
 One way to avoid roofing issues that lead to leaks is by reducing the amount of moisture in the air.
 In many cases, excess moisture is caused by sagging gutters and flashing, which allows rainwater to find its way into your roof structure.
 Fortunately, there are many simple solutions to reduce excess moisture, such as installing a rain barrel or a sump pump.
 Another solution is by venting your attic, which will allow your attic floor and other roof structures to dry, thus eliminating any moisture problems.

-Inspecting the roof by Roofing Essex County NJ at least twice a year is also important, particularly if you live in an area with an especially moist environment.
+Inspecting the roof by roofing and bathroom pros at Bathroom Remodeling Monmouth County NJ at least twice a year is also important, particularly if you live in an area with an especially moist environment.
 Homeowners with an interest in inspecting their homes more frequently should start by checking their gutter systems and downspouts, which can indicate leaks and problem areas.
 Next, focus on areas where you notice evidence of mildew or moss growing.
 Finally, check for damage to shingles and areas around the house, such as attics and crawlspaces.